Williams FW07: 1979

 It was closely based on the Lotus 79, even being developed in the same wind tunnel at Imperial College London.
 Some observers, among them Lotus aerodynamicist Peter Wright felt the FW07 was little more than a re-engineered Lotus 79, just having a stiffer chassis.
 The car was small and simple and extremely light, powered by the ubiquitous Ford Cosworth DFV.
 It had very clean lines and seemed to be a strong challenger for the new season, but early reliability problems halted any serious threat for the title.
-While not the first to use ground effects in Formula One, an honour belonging to Colin Chapman and the Lotus 78 (the Lotus 79's predecessor), Head may have had a better grasp of the principles than even Chapman.
-While Head had been developing the Lotus 78's/79's basic principles in the FW07, Chapman’s design team was attempting to take the ground effect idea further ahead of rivals on the Lotus 80 engaging the entire bottom of the chassis as an aerodynamic device for generating downforce without the necessity of external wings.
+While not the first to use ground effects in Formula One, an honour belonging to Colin Chapman and the Lotus 78 (the Lotus 79's predecessor), Dernie may have had a better grasp of the principles than even Chapman.
+While Head had been developing the Lotus 78's/79's basic principles in the FW07, Chapman's design team was attempting to take the ground effect idea further ahead of rivals on the Lotus 80 engaging the entire bottom of the chassis as an aerodynamic device for generating downforce without the necessity of external wings.
 Since the Lotus 80 solution had many drawbacks, Chapman devised the twin-chassis concept of Lotus 86 and 88 that should have solved the issues, but it was never allowed to race due to failure to comply with existing technical rules.

-When the British Grand Prix at Silverstone came around, chief designer Frank Dernie had designed and implemented a system that ensured that the car's all-important skirts touched the ground at all times and had also corrected some aerodynamic leakage at the back of the chassis between the French and British Grand Prix.
+When the British Grand Prix at Silverstone came around, chief designer Frank Dernie had designed and implemented a system that ensured that the car's all-important skirts touched the ground at all times and had also corrected some aerodynamic leakage at the back of the chassis between the French and British Grand Prix- Dernie has claimed that the car had a 30 percent aerodynamic improvement.
+The car's performance was dramatically improved- so much so that Jones set a pole position time 2 seconds faster than the initial next fastest time.
+Regazzoni won the race, and Jones then easily won the next 3 rounds in Germany, Austria and Holland, and he also won in Canada.
+The car in the second half of the season was almost unbeatable, and the only other cars that got even close to it were the Ferraris of Jody Scheckter and Gilles Villeneuve, and the Ligier of Jacques Laffite.